 - One of noqual nohard to specify a Tamil qualifier scheme see Tamil Qualifier Scheme below for more information. - granthasa, nogranthasa, which is applicable only to Tamil.
-It directs the typesetter to use or not use the UT character for Sa (as in Siva, Sakthi).
-The default is to not use, which implies \mathfrak{w}2 is used for Sa.
-Note however that the UT character is a fairly recent addition to Unicode (in 2006) and hence it is supported only in a few systems at this time.
+It directs the typesetter to use or not use the use the use that the use the use that the use the use this time.
 So you should use the granthasa specifier only if your system can support it.
-Here are the current known configurations in which this character is supported:

-- On Microsoft Vista, there is support at the system level for this character.
+Here are the current known configurations in which this character is supported: - On Microsoft Vista, there is support at the system level for this character.
 The Latha font that is part of the OS supports this font.
 The system support is by the Unicode rendering engine called Uniscribe, which is in the dll usp10.dll.
 The version of the dll that ships with Vista has this support - On Microsoft XP, if Office 2007 is installed then the Unicode rendering engine that is part of the Office 2007 at this time.
 However, the rendering engine that is in use for the rest of the system is an older version and does not support it.
 To make say FireFox or Opera browsers to use the Office 2007's rendering engine, find the usp10.dll under the Office 2007 installation directory tree, and copy the it into into the FireFox, Opera installation directory.